International Revenue Share Fraud (IRSF) attack on an MVNO – Case Study

 Could an IRSF Database have prevented this?

-These Test Numbers are generally called prior to an IRSF attack to confirm for the fraudster that a number range can be called from the location and device he is using.
-IRSF databases are now used by a number of Communication Service Providers (Mobile, Fixed, MVNO and VOIP) worldwide and is now a key defence against IRSF.
+These Test Numbers advertised by IPRN providers are generally called prior to an IRSF attack to confirm for the fraudster that a number range can be called from the location and device he is using.
+IRSF databases such as Rombus are now used by a number of Communication Service Providers (Mobile, Fixed, MVNO and VOIP) worldwide and is now a key defence against IRSF.
 It can populate a hot list within an established Fraud Management System (FMS).

 Hindsight is wonderful, however a basic Fraud Risk Management review would have identified the risks associated with this transaction, and the implementation of an inexpensive Fraud Management System utilising the IRSF database could have avoided losses in this instance of over $US2 million.